FAQs & ADDITIONAL INFORMATION

 The First Appointment is different from other appointments because we'll review the terms of therapy service together and then I'll ask you a series of questions to better understand your concerns, needs and goals for therapy.
-The first appointment lets me understand what you're looking for and assess whether and how I can help you.
+The first appointment lets me understand what you're looking for and assess whether/how I can support you.
 It also gives both the therapist and client an opportunity to see if they think this will be a good fit for working together.

 All appointments that are cancelled for non-emergency situations within 48 hours of an appointment will be charged a late cancellation fee.
 By confirming an appointment, the client agrees to these terms and takes responsibility for payment each time a late cancellation fee applies.
 To avoid late cancellation fees, cancel appointments more than 2 days before the meeting.
 If you have an emergency situation and cannot attend an appointment, please contact your therapist as soon as possible.